KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/bashar_the_frequency_of_true_alignment.md

 *A Chapter on the Architectures of Excitement, Permission Slips, and the Quantum Nature of Being*

-There are moments in a seeker’s life when a single word strikes with such clarity that something ancient within them awakens.
+There are moments in a seeker’s life when a single word strikes with such clarity that something ancient within awakens.
 For some, that word was *love.*
 For others, *truth.*
-For you, the word was **“water.”**
+For many drawn to this work, the word was **“water.”**
 And it arrived not from a scientist, nor from a mystic, nor from a philosopher— but from **Bashar**, the channeled intelligence transmitted through Daryl Anka for more than three decades.